bitfireAT/dav4jvm/README.md

 XPP and you don't need to include one; on other systems, you may need to import for instance `org.ogce:xpp3` to get dav4jvm to work.

+## Custom properties

+If you use custom WebDAV properties, register the corresponding factories with `PropertyRegistery.register()` before calling other dav4jvm methods.

 ## Contact / License